3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # NEW!
 COMPANION INSTALL VIDEO!

 Here's quick run-through of the general install process.
-This is NOT meant to replace the written instructions below but it is meant purely as a visual guide that will help you get the macros up & running on your system.
+This is NOT meant to replace the written instructions below, it's meant purely as a visual guide that will help you get the macros up & running on your system.
 By the time you're done you should be confident & comfortable working with the files on your printer to contiune with setting up the macros further.

 ***...You got this!***